SThompson-Void/GitCommitStatBooster/readme.md

  ## Future Plans?
  - Max optimization
  - Include automation for code reviews etc so activity history is more than just commits
+ - Cmake build targets for Windows, Linux, and OS to remove self-compilation requirements